 integrated marketing

-What is Integrated Marketing?
+What Is Integrated Marketing?
 An Executive Overview

 Jonas Sickler, Digital Marketing Analyst